JamesSkemp/words/content/post/flying-under-the-radar-cassini-40-released.md

 +++
-title = "Flying under the radar, Cassini 4.0 released" summary = "Cassini 4.0, featuring a number of improvements, has been released as open source.
+title = "Flying under the radar, Cassini 4.0 released" description = "Cassini 4.0, featuring a number of improvements, has been released as open source.
 Pre-built version available here." draft = false comments = true date = "2010-05-22T18:35:00-05:00"